SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 ## Configuring Body Proportions Manually

 All this configuration can be done from the SteamVR dashboard or within VRChat (in front of a mirror).
-All measurements are in centimeters.
-Press `+` or `-` to change lengths by 1 cm.
-Pressing **Reset** will change the value to a default based on the HMDs current height.
+Press the `+` or `-` buttons to change lengths, all lengths are in centimeters.
+Pressing **Reset all proportions** will change the value to a default based on the HMDs current height.

 Make sure you have [proper mounting](putting-on-trackers.md) before doing this as it will influence your results.